Nelarius/playground/README.md

   * Drawback: makes extension more difficult.
 Not a problem for now.
 * Error handling.
   * Ecs module should no longer assert when trying to do something with an invalidated entity.
-  * FileToString should throw an error, if the file doesn't exist.
 * Implement free-look camera script
 * Normalize resource names in MeshManager and ShaderManager using r-lyeh's Unify lib.
 * Consistency: Vector should return matrix representations as well, just like Quaternion